If you love mushrooms and have always been fascinated by the way they grow, it’s time to take the next step and grow your own.

 Because spores are planted directly into the soil, as long as you have the space available and the appropriate growing conditions are provided, your morel patch will quickly become a beautiful and productive part of the garden that you can enjoy for years to come.

-4. Black Oyster
+4. Blue Oyster

 By far the most popular type available to grow from a convenient kit, oyster mushrooms are popular in Asian cuisine, and a huge variety of colors are available, with some associated variation in flavor and texture as well.